seunghunoh57/SPIP-Calc/README.md

 You can view the website via: https://seunghunoh57.github.io/SPIP-calc

 ### Offline:
-Clone the repository to the desired folder using your terminal.
-Then, navigate to the local repository folder and type:
+Clone or download the repository to your desired folder destination.
+Then, navigate to the cloned or downloaded repository via terminal and type:

 ```npm install```